danielharrell/open-eyes-lect-2017-18/Open.md

 What if we ourselves were enclosed in openness?

 Indeed, what if our very selfhood enclosed us in openness?
-For selfhood, it seems, underlines the paradox in openness more generally.
-Insofar as it involves awareness of anything else, I am *not* myself; but insofar as it involves self-awareness, I *am* myself.
-Yet how can I be both at once?
-How can I be at the same time inside myself yet outside myself?
-Awareness seems to require a continuity between inside and outside in this sense; and self-awareness a discontinuity: but how again can there be both?
-Or to sharpen the paradox in these terms: you may say you see me at the podium right now, but this makes a two into one inexplicably: for insofar as you are *not* me or the podium, there is discontinuity; yet insofar as you *see* them, there is continuity.
+For the self, it seems, reflects and even sharpens the paradox in openness more generally.
+Insofar as I am self-aware, for example, it seems I *am* myself; yet insofar as I am aware of anything else, it seems I am *not* myself.
+But how can I be both at once?
+Or suppose we put the power of awareness in spatial terms.
+We then might say that awareness locates me inside myself, yet leads me outside myself, as if I could be both inside and outside at once.
+Or at least as if between inside and outside, there again could be continuity and discontinuity at once.
+But if the paradox in this can make us puzzled how a jar could be open, or a parabola, then why be any less puzzled how we can be open?
+And if resolving this paradox means closing the jar or parabola, then why not do the same for the self, and suppose that it encloses us in openness?
+Why not suppose, for example, that the self can only lead us outside ourselves, and does, by locating us inside that outside, as if there were no outside for self save one that the self can encompass, and somehow make its own?

+Suppose you see me at the podium: you have gone outside yourself, but insofar as this is your perspective, you have made it your own.
+Or suppose you use this perspective as a reason to think you know nothing, or doubt everything.
+This is still self-knowledge, or self-certainty.
+Negation of everything leaves the self intact.
+Affirmation of everything builds upon the self.
+Make a kind of science out of seeming: in Kant and Hegel.
+You may claim you see things as they are, but it is only as they seem, and you can doubt this, or claim not to know it, or build an entire edifice on seeming (a la Kant). doubt that you see things as they are, or to claim, with Socrates, that you know nothing.
+Suppose you marry a man (use this rhetoric to get to other texts and transcendence of self.)
+Suppose you are woken from your dogmatic slumbers.

+Hegel mocks idea of sneaking up on things in themselves from behind.
+He mentions, but only to mock.
+Only way to absolute is through the self, not around the solf.

+Philosophy "great outdoors" entangled in science: Meillassoux's arche-fossil a sign of this.

+Reasons to suppose my lecture is done, with part two. that is, by locating us inside a self that can encompass that outside, and make it in some sense one's own.   inside a swithin a selfgiving us no way to escape it even when we seem to transcend it. our very selfhood does enclose us in openness, that what I fI could only be led outside myself and remain a self if the self econceive it in terms that enclose us in openness.
+, consider it the way that we, too, are enclosed in openness?

+doubt that
+a jar could be open. puzzled how a jar could be open.
+So why should we be any less puzzled how we can be open? just like a jar truly open. ? .
+But how can I be inside myself and outside myself at once?
+Or again: can lead me outside myself, while still locating me inside me me inside myself while leading me outside myself, ? ;How can I be at the same time inside myself yet outside myself?  as if between inside and outside there again could be continuity and discontinuity at once.
+But how?
+Or to make the paradox
+specific: you may say you see me at the podium right now, as if there were a line---call it the line of sight---that at the same time connects us yet separates us, joining us along its length, yet parting us across its length.
+But what kind of line is that?

-There is still another way to put the paradox that suggests a resolution: (put paradox now in terms of in-itself and for-us) And the readiest way to resolve this paradox is to suppose that
+There is still another way to put the paradox that suggests a resolution: (put paradox now in terms of in-itself and for-us) Then move on to the intelligibility of radical thoughts about the world.

+(More thoughts to integrate:
+Necessity in tragedy is fate: a mark of the gods and self-transcendence; by the time we reach Kant a mark of immanence.
+Also: to look for enchantment in a science fiction or fantasy novel involves a fragmented world rather than integrated whole.)
+And the readiest way to resolve this paradox is to suppose that

  (Perhaps